HSLdevcom/digitransit-ui/docs/Architecture.md

 Digitransit-ui is a React based web application.
-The following bullet point describe the architecture on a overview level and provide guidelines on how the code should be.
+The following bullet points describe the architecture on a overview level and provide guidelines on how the code should be.

 # Logic (i.e. HTML + JS in traditional web)
  - Front-end is written using modern JavaScript (ES2015)
  - Use Babel to transpile it into ES5
  - We could provide a different bundle for modern browsers using widely-supported ES6 syntax
  - Use polyfills for older browsers by polyfill-service
  - React + JSX
  - Airbnb styleguide for ES6 and React